httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 : dns_timeout

 Description:
-: The intermediary encountered a timeout when trying to find an IP address for the next hop hostname.
+: The intermediary encountered a timeout when trying to find an IP address for the next-hop hostname.

 Extra Parameters:
 : None